JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 </div>

-Names of top-level or object properties which hold objects with behavior or mutable data should use regular camel-hump names:
+Names of top-level or object properties which hold objects with behavior or mutable data should use camel-case names:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>